themesberg/flowbite/content/getting-started/phoenix.md

 ### Install PostgreSQL

-To install the open-source PostgreSQL relational database server we recommend checking out the official [installation guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides) where you can learn how to install the software based on your operational system and device.
+To install the open-source PostgreSQL relational database server we recommend checking out the official [installation guides](https://wiki.postgresql.org/wiki/Detailed_installation_guides) where you can learn how to install the software based on your operating system and device.

 If you have Homebrew available you can install PostgreSQL via the terminal: